helloncanella/penneo-form/Readme.md

 ```

-A really patient reading of the code above inform us the component is responsible for to render the inputs, to validate its data and to send it somewhere.
+A patient and attentive reading of the code above inform us the component is responsible for the rendering of the inputs, validation of its data and the sending of it to somewhere.

-In fact it works.
-However, to assign too much responsabilities for a single component can make the mantanability a difficult task.
+In fact, it works.
+However, to assign too many responsibilities to a single component can make the maintainability a difficult task.

-Just the introduction of one single field and another validation rule require significant changes, violating the "Open/Closed principle"(insert link).
+Just the introduction of one single field and another validation rule require significant changes, violating the [Open/Closed principle]([https://en.wikipedia.org/wiki/Open/closed_principle).

-A mantanability of this component can be hugely improved if you share its responsabilities between other classes.
+The maintainability of this component can be improved if we share its responsibilities between other classes.

-So, the task of show the inputs and expose its data can be restricted to the same Form component, that will receive by props the instruction to render its inputs.
+So, the task of display the inputs and expose its data can be restricted to the same Form component, that will receive by `props` the instruction to render its `fieldsets`.

 ```javascript
 import React, { Component } from 'react'